InternVLA-A1: Unifying Understanding, Generation and Action for Robotic Manipulation: Related Works

-In \textbf{Video prediction and World models}, extensive research has focused on simulating real-world dynamics conditioned on actions to facilitate robotic control~\citep{zhang2025dreamvla,hung2025nora15,zhu2025wmpo}.
+In \textbf{Video prediction and world models}, extensive research leverages future video prediction to facilitate robotic control~\citep{zhang2025dreamvla,hung2025nora15,zhu2025wmpo}.
 UniPi~\citep{Unipi} trains a text-conditioned video generator paired with an inverse dynamics model to derive actions, whereas UniSim~\citep{UniSim} employs generative modeling to construct a universal simulator for training both high-level and low-level policies.
-A growing body of video prediction policies—including CLOVER~\citep{bu2024clover}, VPP~\citep{hu2024vpp}, GR-1~\citep{GR1}, GR-2~\citep{cheang2024gr2} and $\mathcal{F}_1$~\citep{lv2025f1}—integrates future state or video generation with action prediction, aiming to leverage the rich representations learned from large-scale video pre-training.
-To bridge the gap between action and visual spaces, Seer~\citep{tian2025seer} introduces an end-to-end inverse dynamics model that generates actions based on forecasted visual states.
-Meanwhile, the Genie Envisioner~\citep{liao2025genie_envisioner} enhances spatial understanding by utilizing a multi-view video diffusion model.
+GR-1~\citep{GR1} and GR-2~\citep{cheang2024gr2} use future image prediction as an auxiliary task to enhance the policy’s visual representations.
+CLOVER~\citep{bu2024clover}, Seer~\citep{tian2025seer}, and $\mathcal{F}_1$~\citep{lv2025f1} leverage future image prediction to guide action generation in an inverse-dynamics-like manner.
+As video generation models have advanced, it has become increasingly popular to incorporate a pretrained video generation model to guide action execution, as in VPP~\citep{hu2024vpp} and Genie Envisioner~\citep{liao2025genie_envisioner}.
 Despite these advancements, these policies are often sensitive to video generation quality and lack the semantic reasoning capabilities inherent in MLLMs.
-In contrast, InternVLA-A1 integrates the MLLM with future state prediction, thereby internalizing the causal relationship between actions and world dynamics.
+In contrast, InternVLA-A1 integrates the MLLM with future visual state prediction, thereby providing semantically grounded guidance and enabling stronger adaptability in the presence of video prediction errors.